armory/docs/content/en/includes/aurora-borealis/rna-install.md

    helm repo update
    ```

 4. Install the Helm chart.
-Keep the following in mind when you intall the RNA:
+Keep the following in mind when you install the RNA:

    * You can create the `armory-rna` namespace before running the `helm install` command or include the `--create-namespace` option.
    * The `agent-k8s.accountName` option is the name that is used to refer to the deployment target cluster in the Status UI, your deployment file, and other places, so use a descriptive name.